ULB-Darmstadt/django-shibboleth-ds/README.rst

 SHIB_DS_CACHE_DURATION (Default: 60*60)
     Internally, Django Shibboleth Discovery uses a cache to store the DiscoFeed.
-    That way, not for each AJAX request to DiscoFeed is reloaded, which is quite expensive.
+    That way, not for each AJAX request to DiscoFeed is reloaded, which can be quite expensive even if the shibboleth deamon does cache it.
-    The feed ist stored in a prepared (smaller) version, once it is accessed.
+    The feed is stored in a prepared (smaller) version once it was accessed.

     To manually renew the cache, call